-ENGLISH II
+English II

-Course Number: 1001340
+Course: 1001340

-Semesters: 2

-Credit: 1.0

-Prerequisite: None
+Semesters: 2 Credits: 1 Prerequisite: None

 This course will focus on literature from around the world (Latin and Central America, Asia, Africa, the Middle East and Russia) incorporating close study of literary works, as well as consideration of historical and cultural context.
 Students will express themselves in diverse writing formats and prose settings, from investigative reports and literary analyses to summations and research papers.
-Building on the writing foundation of freshmen year, students will develop a central idea; maintain a coherent focus in their writing; and elaborate the points they make with well documented and relevant examples, facts and details.
+Building on the writing foundation of freshmen year, students will develop a central idea, maintain a coherent focus in their writing, and elaborate on the points they make with well documented and relevant examples, facts, and details.